The Curious Case of In-Training Compression of State Space Models: Related Work

 \textbf{Compression in SSMs. } Work on compressing SSMs has primarily explored quantization.
 Post-training quantization has been applied to stabilize SSM inference under 8-bit constraints \citep{d1ff3c3a592d947d7eab3e2687cad96b404258b5,8b5b37d3703fa0784b7a716e021a0618dd53832c}, while quantization-aware training has been used to maintain accuracy below 8 bits \citep{05598fb40be7dadc2cb56b220809e5168926daa1} and to improve robustness for deployment on specialized or analog hardware \citep{2f028dc6633cbd861b69bd19beb2cdaf4c6281c5,bc8011cf5ca3f7e95051d9d97080d5d606d68f53}.

 By contrast, control-theoretic MOR approaches have been applied to diagonal S4 layers, but only as a post-hoc step to initialize retraining \citep{a9fcfb24967f2102587a22bc96936773a9ec57ae}.
-Elsewhere, regularizers based on the Hankel nuclear norm or modal $\ell_1$ have been shown to encourage parsimonious state representations during training, though without explicit truncation events, and with a price to pay in terms of optimal performance \citep{forgione2024modelorderreductiondeep}.
-Finally, $\mathcal{H}_2$-optimal reductions have been proposed as a competitor to balanced truncation in offline SSM MOR settings \citep{dc87903736b5d379f2f34773847a8a1109cdaa2d}.
+Elsewhere, regularizers based on the Hankel nuclear norm or modal $\ell_1$ have been shown to encourage parsimonious state representations during training, though without explicit {intermediate} truncation events, and with a price to pay in terms of {both per step compute time as well as} optimal performance \citep{forgione2024modelorderreductiondeep, schwerdtner2025hankelsingularvalueregularization}.
+Finally, $\mathcal{H}_2$-optimal reductions have been proposed as a competitor to balanced truncation in offline SSM MOR settings \citep{dc87903736b5d379f2f34773847a8a1109cdaa2d}. {This approach is computationally expensive, requiring gradient on a complex optimization problem, without the solution guaranteeing stability of the reduced order system.}

+{Though not a compression strategy, the authors in \cite{yu2024hoperobustparameterizationlongmemory} approach the problem of HSV efficiency from the perspective of initialization, aiming to avoid fast decaying singular values.}

-To the best of our knowledge, our contribution is the first to propose a principled in-training model order reduction method applicable to a broad spectrum of SSMs.
+To the best of our knowledge, our contribution is the first to propose a principled \emph{in-training} model order reduction method applicable to a broad spectrum of SSMs.